debjyoti-m28/FlightsAndSearchService/README.md

 }
 ```

-- Once you have added your db config as listed above, go to the src folder from your terminal and execute `yarn sequelize db:create`
+- Once you have added your db config as listed above, go to the src folder from your terminal and execute `yarn sequelize db:create` and then execute `yarn sequelize db:migrate`

 ## Database Design